aegiswp/theme/README.md

 The best coding standards empower it, making it an ideal theme for building scalable sites, from personal blogs to professional portfolios and mid- to large-business websites.

+Multisite compatible and WooCommerce, SEO, and LMS ready, it has been carefully crafted to uphold performance, accessibility, and usability in mind.

 ### Getting Started with Aeon